-- 10. Implement plan.
-Collect data as you go.
-Treatment phase - 11.
+- 9. Implement the plan and collect data as you go Treatment phase - 10.
 Re-evaluate the plan and see if it is working.
-Make adjustments as needed - 12.
-Move to maintenance phase.
+Make adjustments as needed - 11.
+Once you have achieved your final goal move to maintenance phase.
 Engage in relapse prevention

 7.2.
-A WILLINGNESS TO CHANGE
+A Willingness to Change

-- Outline the steps of change. - Define self-efficacy. - Contrast those high and low in self-efficacy. - Clarify how self-efficacy affects the success of a behavior modification plan
+- Outline the steps of change according to Prochaska et al. (1995). - Define self-efficacy. - Contrast those high and low in self-efficacy. - Clarify how self-efficacy affects the success of a behavior modification plan